iamhelitha/3xui-api-client/wiki/Authentication-Guide.md

 - **HttpOnly**: Secure flag (not accessible via JavaScript)
 - **Path**: `/` (available for all routes)

+All subsequent API requests (e.g., `getInbounds`, `addClient`) automatically include the stored session cookie via the client's HTTP defaults; no manual header injection is required.

 ### Session Auto-Renewal
 Sessions are automatically renewed before expiry: